Tomsk History at a Glance

 Unity in diversity

 Tomsk is a bright city!
-Currently the students from more than 100 countries study here.
+Currently, the students from more than 100 countries study here.
 Walking down the main streets you can hear English, Chinese, Italian and other languages.
 The city and universities seek to cultivate an international culture and tolerance; there are various language and culture clubs, supervised by international students and teaching staff, international fairs and exhibition, and others.
 Many of them are conducted by TPU.
-Other important moment is religion.
+Another important moment is religion.
 There are two mosques, a synagogue, Catholic and Orthodox temples, and others.
 People of different religions and culture live, work and study next to each other, it allows building mutual understanding and respect.

 Tomsk is a cool city!
 Winters may be harsh.
 Tomsk barely escapes a subarctic classification with a January daily mean of -17 Celsius (1,4 Fahrenheit) and sometimes the temperature can drop lower.
-Please check out weather network before scheduling a campus visit in winter months.
+Please check out whether network before scheduling a campus visit in winter months.
 However, summer can be quite hot.
 The average temperature in summer is about +19°C (66,2 Fahrenheit), the highest recorded temperature was +37.7°C (99,86 Fahrenheit, July 2004).
 Be ready for cool winter, hot summer, and warm people!

-Tomsk airport is a half-hour away from downtown area by car and about twice as long by municipal transport – buses leave from a stop 200 meters away from the terminal every half-an-hour.
-Bus ticket is just 18 rubles, less than twenty five cents at current exchange rate.
+Tomsk airport is a half-hour away from the downtown area by car and about twice as long by municipal transport – buses leave from a stop 200 meters away from the terminal every half-an-hour.
+Bus ticket is just 18 rubles, less than twenty-five cents at the current exchange rate.
 Non-stop flight from Moscow – about 3,500 kilometers away – is about four hours.

 Official Portal of the city of Tomsk